noxiousghost/clockify-tracker/README.md

 ## Installation

-To get started with the Clockify Tracker CLI, follow these steps:
+To get started with the Clocktopus CLI, follow these steps:

 1.  **Clone the repository:**

     ```bash
     git clone <repository_url>
-    cd clockify-tracker
+    cd clocktopus
     ```

 2.  **Install dependencies:**